-Using fresh and local ingredients (including produce home-grown on-site), its seasonal menu which is changed daily is well-deserving of its Michelin Star.
-The price tag is not cheap, but is more than worth it and not by any means unreasonable for the food served.
-However, be aware that they currently only offer one menu – a 5-course tasting menu, from which you make your choices (plus lots of incredible ‘snacks’ in between courses).
+Using fresh and local ingredients (including produce home-grown on-site), its seasonal menu is well-deserving of its Michelin Star.
+The price tag is not cheap, but is more than worth it and not by any means unreasonable for the quality of food served.
+The menu is specifically a 5-course tasting menu, from which you make your choices (plus lots of incredible ‘snacks’ in between courses).
 It’s a culinary and foodies’ delight full of incredible surprises!

 They cater well for Coeliacs and gluten avoiders.
 But they are unable to cater dairy free.